| use case | apo | ctv | txhash | tluv | intro | vault | catt | matt | tplk |

 scriptPubkey: <sig || SIGHASH_ANYPREVOUTANYSCRIPT> <pk> CHECKSIG

-This method is close to how OP_CHECKTEMPLATEVERIFY
+This method is close to how OP_CHECKTEMPLATEVERIFY should work.
+If the key

 is a well known specific one, and deterministic nonces are used for the